-Ah, the good old Solicitor’s Certificate.
-More often than not we receive phone calls from clients saying “but the bank said we just need a Solicitor to sign off on our guarantee documents”.
-This is usually always a request made at the ‘twelfth hour’ and so clients are generally already a little hostile.
-Their settlement may fall over if we can’t get them signed up within a certain time frame.
+Quite often we receive phone calls from clients saying “the bank said we need a Solicitor to sign off on our guarantee documents”.
+This request is generally made at the ‘twelfth hour’ and so clients are generally already a little hostile.
+Settlements may fall over if we can’t get the documents executed within a certain time frame.
 Our role in this scenario is made all the more difficult because there is often a misunderstanding from the outset that this is ‘5 minute job’.
-Naturally when we then quote a price that is the equivalent of up to 3 hours work, sometimes more, clients respond accordingly.
+Naturally when we then provide a quote that is the equivalent of up to 3 hours work, sometimes more, clients take a step back.

 The bank or lender generally sets the expectation that this is a simple signature and you will be on your way.
-A Solicitor’s Certificate of Independent Legal Advice is in fact very involved and a highly regulated area, and rightly so, for the protection of the consumer.
-The banks of course rely on these Certificate’s to ensure they are not blamed if anything goes wrong in the future.
+Providing a Solicitors Certificate of Independent Legal Advice is very involved.
+It is a highly regulated area, and rightly so, for the protection of the consumer.
+The lenders rely on these Certificate’s to ensure they are not blamed if something goes wrong in the future.

 What you ACTUALLY need

-Banks and other lenders require some borrowers to have a solicitor’s certificate signed in order to shift the burden of risk of the loan over to their customer or the guarantor.
+Some borrowers are required by their lender to have a Solicitors Certificate signed in order to shift the burden of risk of the loan over to their customer or the guarantor.

 You need a qualified solicitor who can do the following:

-1. Certify that the borrower or guarantor fully understands the documents and agrees with the terms and conditions of the loan;
+1. Certify that the borrower/guarantor understands the documents and agrees with the terms and conditions of the loan;

 2. Explain to you what the consequences of default are and what the extent of your liability actually is;